fabiomrbarbosa/fabiomrbarbosa-11ty-2021/src/en/posts/letter-young-mystic.md

 Always remember what made you ask, "Where do I start?"
 That will be the greatest and most beautiful thing you will ever come across in your path.

 The disquiet.
 The desire.
-The need to travel onwards.
+The need to keep traveling onwards.